revgrid/revgrid/etc/revgrid.api.md

         invalidateRowColumns: (this: void, rowIndex: number, fieldIndex: number, columnCount: number) => void;
         // (undocumented)
         invalidateRows: (this: void, rowIndex: number, count: number) => void;
-        // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
         // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
         // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
         postReindex: (this: void, allRowsKept: boolean) => void;
-        // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
         // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
         preReindex: (this: void) => void;
         // (undocumented)